BAHER1088/Fingerprint-Attendance-System/README.md

 ## 📫 Support

-For support, email [your-email@example.com] or open an issue in the repository.
+For support, open an issue in the repository.

-## 🙏 Acknowledgments

-- [List any acknowledgments or references]